 - Always observe the rules of the road and use common sense and courtesy on the water.
 If you think of it as driving a car, it becomes a bit easier.
 If a boat is coming towards you, you should pass that boat keeping it on your port (left) side. - In a "crossing situation," that is, another boat passing in front of you, if the boat is on your starboard (right) side, that boat has right-of-way. - In an "overtaking situation," the boat being overtaken (passed) has the rightof-way.
 The overtaking boat should pass on the port side of the boat being overtaken with a single blast of the horn.
 If you have to pass a boat on the starboard side for some safety reason, two blasts from the horn are required. - When you encounter an unpowered boat like a sailboat or canoe, these boats ALWAYS have the "right-of-way".
-If a sailboat is using a motor, it must follow the "Rules of the Road." - Do not demand the right-of-way, even if you are correct.
+If a sailboat is using a engine, it must follow the "Rules of the Road." - Do not demand the right-of-way, even if you are correct.
 The only correct move is to avoid a collision. - NEVER OPERATE YOUR BOAT UNDER THE INFLUENCE OF ALCOHOL OR OTHER CONTROLLED SUBSTANCES!!
 This puts you and your passengers in danger as well as other boaters on the water. - While the engine is running, and during the boat mooring, all occupants should be properly seated.
 Do not sit on engine box, seat backs, or gunnels, etc. You COULD fall overboard and be hit by the propeller.
+If you are sitting up in the open bow seating area, be careful not to obstruct the vision of the driver.
 Do not allow objects, arms or legs or any other body parts to hang over the bow or gunnels. - Look carefully before turning, especially when you are turning around to pick up a fallen skier.
 Someone else may not be following the "Rules of the Road." - Keep a visual check for boats behind your boat.
 This is an area where accidents can happen very quickly. - Do not stand while the boat is moving. - Sit in the driver's seat while the boat is moving and INSIST that your passengers remain properly seated. - Do not sit on the gunnels, deck, seat backs, boarding platform or engine box while the engine is running or while the boat is moving. - Make sure you have a properly sized Coast Guard Approved PFC (Personal Flotation Device) on board and easily accessible for each person.